Uber Astroturfs Opposition to the Lyft Divvy Deal by Purchasing News Coverage

 Some of that language, as well as the text on signs at the event, was similar to phrases on Uber’s Pump the Brakes website, which refers to the contract amendment as “a no-bid” “backdoor deal” with Divvy.

-Tim Brown told me the similarity between the participants’ talking points and Uber’s is due to him checking out the Pump the Brakes website of his own accord — he said he hasn’t been in touch with Uber.
+Tim Jones told me the similarity between the participants’ talking points and Uber’s is due to him checking out the Pump the Brakes website of his own accord — he said he hasn’t been in touch with Uber.
 “I’m just a concerned citizen, concerned about equity on the South and West Sides and all over the city,” he said.
 “I follow the news like everyone else and I saw an opportunity being left on the table.
 Why not let everybody invest on the South and West Side?”

 Tim Brown said he wasn’t personally acquainted with all the participants, but had connected with them via organizations like the Black Leadership Council.
 When I reached Jedidiah Brown, he said he didn’t remember the press conference organizer’s name.
 He added that he hasn’t been in touch with Uber.